appium/appium-uiautomator2-driver/README.md

 appium:userProfile | Integer identifier of a [user profile](https://source.android.com/devices/tech/admin/multi-user).
 By default the app under test is installed for the currently active user, but in case it is necessary to test how the app performs while being installed for a user profile, which is different from the current one, then this capability might come in handy. appium:newCommandTimeout | How long (in seconds) the driver should wait for a new command from the client before assuming the client has stopped sending requests.
 After the timeout the session is going to be deleted. `60` seconds by default.
 Setting it to zero disables the timer. appium:skipLogcatCapture | Skips to start capturing logs such as logcat.
 It might improve network performance.
 Log-related commands won't work if the capability is enabled.
-Defaults to `false`.
+Defaults to `false`. appium:timeZone | Overrides the current device's time zone since the driver version 3.1.0.
+This change is preserved until the next override.
+The time zone identifier must be a valid name from the list of [available time zone identifiers](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones), for example `Europe/Kyiv`

 ## Element Attributes